 When an individual or business is unable to pay back a debt because of disability, loss of income, divorce, business interruptions, or other unforeseen catastrophes filing for bankruptcy may be an avenue of relief for a person or business overwhelmed in financial crisis.

 Unfortunately, this can sometimes be an avenue that leads a debtor to go from facing financial crisis to unwanted federal criminal charges.
-Selecting an experienced white collar attorney in DC to represent you is an important choice to make if you are charged with this serious federal offense.
+Selecting an experienced fraud attorney to represent you is an important choice to make if you are charged with this serious federal offense.

-A DC Federal bankruptcy fraud lawyer can help someone charged with fraud mount a vigorous defense.
+A DC federal bankruptcy fraud lawyer could help someone charged with fraud mount a vigorous defense.
 Ultimately, it is the government who is burdened with proving beyond a reasonable doubt that the alleged offender intentionally and knowingly used the bankruptcy process and/or bankruptcy courts to perpetrate fraud against their creditors and/or the government.

 The federal bankruptcy filing process is strict and requires the debtor to properly address each every required issue and provide accurate personal and financial information to the court.
 Failure to complete the bankruptcy filing process both honestly and accurately can lead to serious legal bankruptcy fraud charges being brought against you.